jehna/readme-best-practices/README.md

 ## Licensing

-This project is licensed under Unlicense license.
+This project is licensed under an Unlicense license.
 This license does not require you to take the license with you to your project.

 [issues]:https://github.com/jehna/readme-best-practices/issues/new